tjgalvin/flint/README.md

 If calibrating a bandpass (i.e. `1934-638`) `flint` will use the packaged source model.
 At the moment this is only provided for `calibrate`.

+## About ASKAP Measurement Sets

+Some of the innovative components of ASKAP and the `yandasoft` package have resulted in measurement sets that are not immediately inline with external tools.
+Measurement sets should first be processed with [fixms](https://github.com/AlecThomson/FixMS).
+Be careful -- most (all) `flint` tasks don't currently do this automatically.
+Be aware, me hearty.

 ## Containers

 At the moment this toy pipeline uses `singularity` containers to use compiled software that are outside the `python` ecosystem.
 For the moment there are no 'supported' container packaged with this repository -- sorry!